East Indonesia Mujahideen: Uyghurs

 Turkish passports were used by Uyghurs who were seeking to contact Mujahidin Indonesia Timor.

 ISIS/ISIL aligned Uyghurs have been traveling to Indonesia to participate in terrorist attacks against Shia, Christians, and the Indonesian government, during a terrorist attack in Central Sulawesi, one Uighur, Farouk, was killed by Indonesian security personnel in November, and another Uighur terrorist, Alli, was arrested for plotting a terrorist attack.
 China has been contacted by the Indonesian government who sought assistance in confronting Uighur members of terrorist organizations in Indonesia.
 Indonesia arrested a possible suicide bomber named Ali, a Uyghur, on 24 December 2015.

 In Sulawesi on Tuesday 15 March 2016 two pro-ISIS Uyghurs in Indonesia were liquidated by Indonesian government forces.
 The "Doğu Türkistan Bülteni Haber Ajansı" which supports the Turkistan Islamic Party (TIP), denounced the Indonesian government and police for their killing of 2 Uyghurs who were members of "Doğu Endonezya Mücahitleri" (Mujahidin Indonesia Timor).
 2 Uyghurs with suspected terror ties were killed in Sulawesi by Indonesian security forces on 8 April and the killings were condemned by "Doğu Türkistan Bülteni Haber Ajansı".
 The "Doğu Türkistan Bülteni Haber Ajansı" criticised the Indonesian government for hunting down four Uyghurs who illegally entered the country to join "Doğu Endonezya Mücahitleri" and accused the Indonesian government of attacking Muslims.
 A Uighur accused of terror ties was killed in Sulawesi by the Indonesian security forces on 24 April, for which the "Doğu Türkistan Bülteni Haber Ajansı" condemned the Indonesian government.

 In Poso Uyghurs were being instructed by Santoso, the head of Mujahideen Indonesia Timur.
 Faruq Magalasi, Mus'ab, Ibrohim, and Joko were the names obtained by the Indonesian media of Uyghurs being hunted by the Indonesian police.

 In Poso four Uyghurs were captured by Indonesian police after they allegedly illegally entered Indonesia via Malaysia and Thailand with forged passports.

+A total of 12 Uyghurs who joined the East Indonesia Mujahideen, six were killed and four were arrested in Sulawesi and two others were arrested in Bekasi and Batam respectively, all the arrested Uighurs were deported to China in 2021.